 3. Are your business processes aligned to the ERP?

 The issues and costs incurred through customising the solution to fit current processes can be mitigated by changing processes to utilise the best-in-class technology.
 Be sure to map current processes and make sure they can be re-engineered to work within the ERP.
-This would ideally have been done ahead of the ERP selection process, but if it has not been done correctly this could be the problem.
+This would ideally have been done ahead of the ERP implementation and planning process, but if it has not been done correctly, this could be the problem.
+Effective ERP communication is also crucial to ensure all stakeholders understand the changes and align with the new processes.

 4. Have you planned data migration accurately?